klewallen/Moon/about/index.md

 ## Current work

 I am a Ph.D. student in Paul Hohenlohe's lab at the University of Idaho.
-I study the genomic evolution in the Tasmanian devil.
 My primary interest is how and why genomes change over time.
-Tasmanian devils are in the midst of a serious epidemic that is threatening the existence of the entire species.
-I am interested in the evolutionary history that brought them here.
+I study genomic evolution in two systems: the Tasmanian devil and the Island Scrub Jay.

 ## Past work